 Sometimes a liver biopsy

-Blood tests to measure levels of ceruloplasmin (a copper-carrying protein)
+Blood tests to measure levels of ceruloplasmin (a protein that transports copper through the bloodstream)

 Measurement of copper excreted in the urine

-If children have a family history of the disease, tests are done after about age 1 year.
+Because early treatment is most effective, anyone who has a sibling, cousin, or parent with Wilson disease is tested for the disease.
+If children have a relative with the disease, tests are done after about age 1 year.
 Tests done earlier are likely to miss the disease.

 Treatment of Wilson Disease

 Drugs and zinc supplements

 People with Wilson disease must follow a diet that is low in copper.
 Foods to avoid include beef liver, cashews, black-eyed peas, vegetable juice, shellfish, mushrooms, and cocoa.
 People with this disease should not take any vitamin or mineral supplement that contains copper.